Thomseeen/projektarbeit-lfd-fast-adc/README.md

 # Super fast BeagleBone Black ADC
-Supposed to be part of my "Projektarbeit" this tool should be able to sample the BBB's ADC-channels in a very tightly timed manner.
+Part of my "Projektarbeit" this tool is able to sample the BBB's ADC-channels in a very tightly timed manner.
-Analog readings will then be published using MQTT (and maybe to shared memory for other C/C++ application on the same host).
+Analog readings will then be published using MQTT.
+This tool is CLI-only and configured via config-files.
-This tool is supposed to be CLI-only and configured via config-files.
+The provided unit file expects a copy of `example_lfd-fast-adc.conf` as `user_lfd-fast-adc.conf` to be provided.

 Libraries in use:
 * DTJF's libpruio (should be installed as global lib) - https://github.com/DTJF/libpruio